Harry Vardon: Professional career

 Tom moved from Jersey to England first, to pursue a golf career.
 Harry went to England in the spring of 1890, taking a job as greenkeeper at age 20, at Studley Royal Golf Club, Ripon, Yorks.
 A year later he became club professional at Bury Golf Club, and in 1896 the club professional at Ganton Golf Club, in Yorkshire.
+In 1902, after eight years as the professional at Ganton Golf Club, Harry Vardon moved south and became the professional at South Herts where he was to remain until his death in 1937.
 By his early 20s, Harry developed a demanding practice program, the most ambitious seen to that time.
 He was the first professional golfer to play in knickerbockers – discarding the "proper" dress of an Englishman in an uncomfortable shirt and tie with a buttoned jacket.

 In 1896, Vardon won the first of his six Open Championships (a record that still stands today).
 Vardon had rivalries with James Braid and J.H.
 Taylor, who each won five Open Championships; together the three formed the 'Great Triumvirate', and dominated worldwide golf from the mid-1890s to the mid-1910s.
 These rivalries increased the public's interest in golf.